andrefroehlich/CourseManagement/README.md

 # Course Management

 This project demonstrates one way to implement a software system using Domain-Driven Design (DDD) and Event Sourcing principles with the help of [Marten](https://martendb.io/) as the event store.
 The architecture follows the Onion Architecture pattern to promote separation of concerns and maintainability.
+This project uses Aspire to simplify local development and comes with a simple Blazor frontend for demonstration purposes.

 ## Disclaimer